Add a device compliance policy for Android devices in Intune

 Threat scan on apps: Require that the Android Verify Apps feature is enabled.

 On the legacy Android platform, this feature is a compliance setting.
 Intune can only check whether this setting is enabled at the device level.
-On devices with work profiles (Android for Work), this setting can be found as a configuration policy setting.
+On devices with Android work profiles, this setting can be found as a configuration policy setting.
 This allows administrators to enable the setting for a device.

 If your enterprise uses Android work profiles, you can enable Threat scan on apps for your enrolled devices.
 Establish a device profile and require the system security setting.
-For more information, see Android for Work device restriction settings in Intune.
+For more information, see Android work profile device restriction settings in Intune.

 SafetyNet device attestation: Enter the level of SafetyNet attestation that must be met.
 Your options: